canalesb93/MantleModal/README.md

   mantleViewController.scrollView.bounces = false
 ```

+## How it works
+The view you are actually presenting is actually a `UIScrollView` with a larger `UIView` inside that contains your own view along with extra empty space that is fully created by `RCMantleViewController`. `RCMantleViewController` will then detect when your view is no longer centered in the ScrollView and dismiss the complete view.
+It does not use native modal animations and uses the `UIScrollView`'s *scroll to content* animation.

+## Pending
+* Orientation change support.
+* More...

 ## Credits

 Mostly done by myself - **Ricardo Canales**

+I am still have many things to learn about iOS development so any suggestions and contributions are welcome.

 Initial code inspired by this [StackOverflow](http://stackoverflow.com/questions/24687140/snapchat-like-swipe-navigation-between-views-in-xcode-6-and-swift) post.
 Credit to [lbrendanl](https://github.com/lbrendanl) and [Poql](http://stackoverflow.com/users/3857555/poql)